testing-co/JAVA-OCT2022/Java3Spring/mvc-one-to-many-demo/readme.md

 ```
 The donor in Donation Model should match with the mappedBy in User Model so that jpa could join the table for us.

+### Create repositories
+For each model, there should be a corresponding repository.
+In the Donation-User demo, there should be 2 repositories.
+Please refer to the mvc-demo for more info about repositories.

 ### Create new donation:
 Creating a new donation requires the donor attached to the donation.
 If you want to bind the data using the jsp, make sure there is the path for donor.